dranov/protocol-bugs-list/README.md

 ZAVE, P. 2017.
 [Reasoning About Identifier Spaces: How to Make Chord Correct](https://doi.org/10.1109/TSE.2017.2655056). *IEEE Transactions on Software Engineering* *43*, 12, 1144–1156.

+## Footnotes

+[^1]: With the read-only optimisation.

+[^2]: Eventual reachability is Chord’s key correctness property.

+[^3]: Acceptors might accept commands that have not been proposed.

+[^4]: As described in Paxos Made Live.

+[^5]: Client reads might fail due to incorrect garbage collection.

+[^6]: The joint consensus membership change algorithm described in the
+    paper version of Raft had a liveness bug, which was fixed in Ongaro’s PhD thesis.

+[^7]: The bug is in the single-server membership change scheme described
+    in Ongaro’s thesis.